OPENING IN JANUARY 2021

 - Swimsuit/Clothes that you don’t mind getting a little wet.

 - The paddles will drip a little bit of water into the boat so a change of clothes may be necessary afterwards.
-We will also have the opportunity to get out in shallow areas to enjoy the natural spring water.

 - Please apply prior to entering the boat and allow it to dry as best as possible.